 To determine if the AMT affects you, you must compute tax owed under the "regular" and AMT systems, and you are liable for whichever amount of tax owed is higher.
 We report possible AMT taxable income on Form 1099-DIV, Box 11.

-Each IRA type offers tax advantages, has certain eligibility requirements, and annual contribution limits.
+Each IRA type offers potential tax advantages, has certain eligibility requirements, and annual contribution limits.
 T. Rowe Price makes it easy to compare a Roth IRA to a Traditional IRA to see what best fits your retirement savings plan.
 Our IRA Selector Tool helps you select the appropriate IRA type for your age, marital status, and annual income.
-Or browse Roth IRA vs. Traditional IRA for a general comparison.
+Or browse Choose Your IRA for a general comparison.

 How can I track my basis in my IRA?